scottyschup/ruby-curriculum/w1d2/classes.md

 * `Student#enroll` should take a `Course` object, add it to the student's list of courses, and update the `Course`'s list of enrolled students.
+    * `enroll` should ignore attempts to re-enroll a student
 * `Student#course_load` should return a hash of departments to # of credits the student is taking in that department
 * `Course#initialize` should take the course name, department, and